izzat138/stm32helloworld/README.md

 <br/>

-3. Assign any output pins as the GPIO output pin by clicking the pin in the pinout view.
-Configuration for SYS under system core pull-down menu is set to **serial wire** for debugging mode and **SysTrick** as timebase source.
-Save the project to generate C code for given project configurations.
+3. Assign GPIOB-PIN12, GPIOB-PIN13, GPIOB-PIN14 and GPIOB-PIN15 as the GPIO input by clicking the pin in the pinout view.

 ![Semantic description of image](/image/pic3.png)